Mini Wine Bottle Labels and Mini Bottle Sticker Labels

 The most basic and generally the least expense printing option is a standard matte sticker paper.
 I keep this on hand and use it for most of my basic sticker label projects (such as young adult plastic hand sanitizer bottles) or if I am just product testing.
 The final prints are generally not as vibrant (but that can work out even better depending on the colors in your label design) as they appear on screen, but the print dries quickly and for the price, it works.

 With the current decal craze, vinyl sticker paper has become very popular with a growing number of choices!
 There are lots of options based on price, thickness, adhesive (permanent or repositional), waterproof, smudge proof, drying time and even how well it works on a curved surface.
-For this article, I am only including adhesive backed papers I have used.

 3. Can I use card stock?
 Since the labels are to be applied to a curved bottle, I do not recommend using a heavy paper.
 You will have to add your own adhesive and it will not adhere well as mini wine bottle labels.
 IF you decide to punch a hole in the corner of the label and use it as a tag, then I recommend you follow my instructions for printing tags here.

 4. Why does my final print have a white border?
 The most overlooked component of printing at home tends to come with the printer settings.
 Make sure to adjust the printer settings on your color printer.
 Setting options will vary based on your printer manufacturer.
 For this reason, before you print onto a sticker paper (as there is a limited number of sheets per pack), first test your print on normal copy paper.